 In 2005, I bought an Advent desktop PC from PC World for office use that came with a decent power supply unit.
 When it gave up the ghost, I looked at the specs and bought another Advent desktop PC from PC World, but when I opened the case it had a very light 300W switching power supply made by ISO that can be purchased for $15, so I replaced it with a decent 400W model made by Corsair, because if the power supply goes it can take the other components with it.
 The power supply wasn't listed in the specs.
 This is the one component that PC manufacturers can skimp on without the buyer noticing it, so you have to check what is installed yourself.
 Even reputable case manufactures, such as Foxconn, are using these cheap ISO power supplies in their cases.

-Here is a video review of an "Alpine Black 700W Silent Quiet PC ATX PSU" priced at £17.65, which an self-builder should avoid like the plague:
+Here is an Amazon UK purchaser review of an "Alpine Black 700W Silent Quiet PC ATX PSU" priced at L19.95, which a self-builder should avoid like the plague:

-It was unable to provide the 460W required by the reviewer's newly-built PC.
-When he replaced it with a higher-quality make/model, his PC worked properly.
-Many other purchasers found it inadequate, while others had no complaints, probably because their self-built PCs were built around a motherboard and processor that provided integrated video and sound, or they were using it to replace the power supply in an old, low-spec PC.
+Many other purchasers found it inadequate, while others had no complaints, seven even gave it five stars, probably because their self-built PCs were built around a motherboard and processor that provided integrated video and sound, or they were using it to replace the power supply in an old, low-spec PC.

-Note that most power supplies should fit into a standard ATX case, but some of them, such as the Zalman ZM500-HP, Hiper Type M 670W, and Tagan Dual-Engine 700W, have more depth than is usual, so make sure that you can fit a power supply in your PC case before you buy it.
+Note that most power supplies should fit into a standard ATX case, but some of them have more depth than is usual, so make sure that you can fit a power supply in your PC case before you buy it.

 In the UK, a power supply uses the 230V AC mains supply and tranforms it into power at the correct voltages for the computer's components.